- Someone with an addiction will crave a substance or other behavioral habits, such as gambling.

-While similar issues can occur in the lives of non-addicted persons, these can become more common when an addiction is present.
-It’s important to gauge whether or not the problem is a result of a single incident or a growing problem with the addiction.
+Similar events can occur in the lives of people without an addiction problem.
+But these can become more common when an addiction is present.
+Before approaching someone you think may have an addition, determine if the problem is a result of a single incident or a growing problem with the addiction.

 It’s important to have quick access to treatment.
 If you or someone you know has an addiction, call 1-800-622-4357 for free and confidential treatment referral and information from SAMHSA.
 You can also seek help from your doctor, local treatment center, or support group.